apple/cups/CONTRIBUTING.md

 Contributions should be submitted as attachments to bug reports on the CUPS web site.
 Changes to existing source files should be submitted as unified diffs (both Subversion and Git produce this format by default) while new source files should be provided as-is or in an archive.
+Github pull requests can also be used to submit changes.

-HOW TO CONTACT THE DEVELOPERS
+## HOW TO CONTACT THE DEVELOPERS

 The CUPS mailing lists are the primary means of asking questions and informally discussing issues and feature requests with the CUPS developers and other